API Reference: qbraid.runtime.native

 Installation & Setup

-To interface with the qBraid QIR simulator or any of the other 10+ quantum devices that support managed access through qBraid, install the qBraid runtime extra:
+To interface with the qBraid QIR simulator or any of the 10+ quantum devices supported by qBraid’s managed access, install the relevant qbraid runtime extra(s) based on your device(s) of choice:

 Next, obtain your qBraid API key: